vcc1432/coffee-project/README.md

 ## Technical Decisions

-I chose to divide the React-app into stateful- and stateless functional components that use hooks to manage state.
+The decision was made to divide the React-app into stateful- and stateless functional components that use hooks to manage state.
 The Varieties.js component serves as the homepage, which also handles the connection to the backend and the state of the application.
 From there, a list of coffee varieties and filters are rendered.

-As querying the API was not possible, I chose to focus on frontend filtering.
-Because the data retrieved from the API is manageable, this works in this case.
-However, to make a more scalable application I would query the api and use routing to display a detailpage.
+As querying the API was not possible, the focus was on frontend filtering.
+Since the data retrieved from the API is manageable, this works for this case.
+However, to make a more scalable application the api would be queried and routing would be used to display a detailpage.

 ## Available Scripts